P-p-H-d/c-stl-comparison/README.md

 * XXHASH (for hash function)

-Rather than measuring the performance of each individual methods exported by the library on some dataset, it measures the time taken by some test programs computing the solution of a small problem using the methods of the containers for this (to provide more real world examples).
+Rather than measuring the performance of each individual methods exported by the library on some dataset, it measures the time taken by some test programs implementing a defined algorithm using the methods of the containers for this (to provide more real world examples).
+Of course, it doesn't mean that theses algorithms match with your use cases, so you should take them with a grain of salt.

 Each dataset size is chosen so that the time using by the best library is around 1 second (which is a compromise between execution time and reliability of the test result).

-The performance tests are performed around the following functionalities:
+The performance programs are performed around the following functionalities:

 * sequence container (array, list and deque),
 * sorted set container,
-* unordered map container (on unsigned 64 bits type, on 256 bits type and on string type),
+* unordered map container (on unsigned 64 bits type, on 256 bits type and on string type) with a 50% found/un-found ratio,
-* unordered set container,
+* unordered set container (on 32 bits type) with a low found/un-found ratio,
 * string concat,
 * string replacement,
 * sort algorithm,
 * hash function,
 * multithread communication queue container.

+Exact program exact behaviors, code source and dataset size are provided in the bench directory for further analysis.

 ## Conclusion

 Results are available [for i5-3210M](https://github.com/P-p-H-d/c-stl-comparison/blob/master/bench/doc/BENCH.md) and [for AMD EPYC 7763](https://github.com/P-p-H-d/c-stl-comparison/blob/result/bench/doc/BENCH.md) (the later is generated by CI).

+The results are archived in git so that you can look at the history of the different runs.

 The conclusion is that the best C libraries can be much faster than the STL.
+Such libraries are all based on template-header or template-macros paradigm.
+This is due to the over specification of the C++ standard which prevents the STL to achieve good performances in all cases.
 Even for C++, more specialized C++ libraries (like boost) are needed to achieve good performance.

 # Continuous Integration